 Dr. Chatwal earned her MD at Florida State University School of Medicine.
 She completed her Internal Medicine Residency at Emory University School of Medicine, followed by a Hematology Oncology Fellowship at Moffitt Cancer Center and the University of South Florida Morsani College of Medicine.
-Dr. Chatwal’s clinical focus is the medical oncology management of patients with genitourinary malignancies, though she also brings to the practice her experience and interest in other solid malignancies.
-Her research focus will include clinical trials and outcomes in genitourinary malignancies.
+Dr. Chatwal’s clinical focus is the medical oncology management of patients with genitourinary malignancies, particularly prostate cancer.
+Her research focus is on prostate cancer clinical trials and outcomes.
 Dr. Chatwal also has a practical and research interest in the important issue of provider burnout.
-She has published data on approaches to improve individual resiliency, and will explore both individual and system-dependent approaches to help combat and alleviate this ongoing issue.
+She has published data on approaches to improve individual resiliency and will explore both individual and system-dependent approaches to help combat and alleviate this ongoing issue.
 Dr. Chatwal has a part-time appointment at the James A. Haley VA in Tampa as the lead for PoPCaP, the precision oncology in prostate cancer program, to help expand clinical trial access for prostate cancer patients.

 - Chatwal MS, Tanvetyanon T. Combination chemotherapy and immunotherapy in metastatic non-small cell lung cancer: a setback for personalized medicine?.
 Transl Lung Cancer Res.
 2018 Sep.7(Suppl 3):S208-S210.
 Pubmedid: 30393603.
 Pmcid: PMC6193911.

 - Chatwal MS, Tanvetyanon T. Malignant mesothelioma clinical trial combines immunotherapy drugs.
 Immunotherapy.
 2018 Apr.10(5):341-344.
 Pubmedid: 29473471.